The 28 Most Frequently Asked Questions About the LSAT

 If you still don’t feel prepared enough, you can take an LSAT prep course.
 There are many such courses on offer with varying price ranges.
 Most review courses offer multiple choice questions and simulated tests as well as study notes and lectures.
 Additionally, some even include private tutoring.
 These LSAT prep courses can be taken either online or in person.

-How Long Should I Study for the LSAT?
+Is the LSAT Hard?
+How Long Should I Study For It?

 Most test prep services (such as Kaplan) will recommend that you study for a two to three month period.
 During this period, you should be spending 20-25 hours a week studying for a total of 150-300 study hours.
 These hours do include any classes and private tutoring you’re utilizing.
 At the bare minimum, you should spend 120 hours on preparation, but in most cases that just isn’t enough time.